A. Medical Expense Shortfall Cover

 The cover items listed below are not subject to the overall regulated Medical Expense Shortfall limit per individual insured, per year.

-- Accidental Dentistry Cover: Accidental tooth fracture cover, for tooth fractures caused from an external blow to the mouth.
+11. Accidental Dentistry Cover: Accidental tooth fracture cover, for tooth fractures caused from an external blow to the mouth.
 This is provided per individual per calendar year.
-This cover is payable at a rate of R2 250 per tooth, irrespective of cover provided by the medical scheme.
-This benefit will pay up to R15 750 per policy per calendar year.
+This cover is payable at a rate of R2 750 per tooth, irrespective of cover provided by the medical scheme.
+This benefit will pay up to R19 250 per policy per calendar year.

-- Accidental Death and Permanent Disability Cover: A R50 000 lump sum benefit is paid in the event of accidental death or accidental permanent disability.
-This cover ceases at age 65 in respect of accidental permanent disability.
+12. Accidental Death and Permanent Disability Cover: A R50 000 lump sum benefit is paid in the event of accidental death or accidental permanent disability.
+This cover ceases at age 65 for accidental permanent disability.